vinkla/extended-acf/README.md

   ->required();
 ```

-[Visit the official documentation](https://www.advancedcustomfields.com/resources/register-fields-via-php#field-settings) to read more about the field settings.
+Setting such as `wrapper`, `append` and `prepend` are supported on most fields but not listed in the documentation below.
+[Visit the official documentation](https://www.advancedcustomfields.com/resources/register-fields-via-php#field-settings) to read more about field settings.

 ### Basic Fields